jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (5) For the purposes of subsections (3) and (4)(a), the amount that is the outstanding profit balance must be recalculated on each application, being reduced by an amount equal to the amount of any deduction for quarantined expenditure counted.
 Zero result
 (6) For the purposes of the formula in subsection (3), if the amount of expenditure for the current year is greater than the amount of the outstanding profit balance for the current year, the result of the formula is treated as zero.
-Example, continued from section DG 18In the following income year, Aircraft has calculated an outstanding profit balance of $16,000 after the application of section DG 18.
-Section DG 19 does not apply to Parent or Alisa because they have no previously quarantined interest expenditure.
-However, the section does apply to Hamish because he has $4,500 of quarantined interest expenditure from the previous year.
-Hamish’s current year apportioned interest expenditure is $7,000, calculated under section DG 14, and his share of the outstanding profit balance is $8,000 ($16,000 × 50%).
-Hamish is allowed a deduction for $1,000 of previously quarantined expenditure ($8,000 − $7,000).
-His remaining quarantined expenditure is $3,500 ($4,500 − $1,000).
+Example, continued from section DG 18In the following income year, Aircraft Ltd has calculated an outstanding profit balance of $16,000.
+Section DG 19 does not apply to Parent Ltd or Hamish because they have no previously quarantined interest expenditure.
+However, the section does apply to Alisa because she has $4,500 of quarantined interest expenditure from the previous year.
+Because Parent Ltd does not have any current year expenditure, Alisa's share of the outstanding profit balance of Parent Ltd is $8,000 ($16,000 × 50%).Alisa's current year apportioned interest expenditure is $7,000, calculated under section DG 14.
+Alisa is allowed a deduction for all her current year expenditure and also a deduction for $1,000 of previously quarantined expenditure ($8,000 − $7,000).
+Her remaining quarantined expenditure is $3,500 ($4,500 − $1,000).

 ### DG 20 When income cannot be separately attributed
 Exclusion from rules